noahbenson/cortex-annotate/config/README.md

 * **`build_root.sh`**: This file is a BASH script for any commands that should be run when the docker image when the annotate tool is built.
-The commands in this file are run by the root user inside the docker-image after all other parts of the build process except for the `build_user.sh` script, also in this directory.
+The commands in this file are run by the root user inside the docker-image after all other parts of the build process except for the `build_user.sh` script, which is also in this directory.
 When possible, it is recommended that one use the user version of this script instead of the root version.
 * **`build_user.sh`**: This file is a BASH script that is run when the docker image for the annotate tool is built.
-The commands in this file are run by the `$NB_USER` user inside the docker-image after all other parts of the build process including the `build_root.sh` script, also in this directory.
+The commands in this file are run by the `$NB_USER` user inside the docker-image after all other parts of the build process including the `build_root.sh` script, which is also in this directory.
 The `$NB_USER` user is the default user inside the docker-image and isn't generally important.
 * **`config.yaml`**: This is the primary configuration file for the annotation tool.
 This is the primary file that must be edited in order to have a viable `cortex-annotate` project.
 The format specification of this file is detailed